eclipse-tractusx/digital-product-pass/docs/arc42/Arc42.md

 The product passport consumer app UI follows the Catena-X CI layout, keeping things simple for the user while still providing the necessary information.

-An User can request a passport...
+A User can request a passport...

 * Either by scanning a **QR-code** which leads to the a passport view UI, allowing the user to visualize all the necessary/required information of a product.
 Making easier to dismantle it.
 * In case a QR is not provided, the user is able to introduce the product id manually in a search field.